dvrpc/plan-belt/README.md

 # plan-belt
 A (WIP) collection of tools for planners.
-More to come.
+More to come. modules included at the moment:
+census: wrapper for census ACS api.
+conflation: conflate a line layer to a base layer (in-progress) isochrones: generate travel time isochrones from a point or segment

 ## CLIs
 ### conflate: a command line interface (cli) for conflation.